Trotamundos de Carabobo

-Trotamundos B.B.C., also known as Trotamundos de Carabobo, is a professional basketball team based in Valencia, located in the Venezuelan Carabobo State.
-The team currently plays in the Venezuelan SuperLiga.
+Trotamundos B.B.C., also known as Trotamundos de Carabobo, are a professional basketball team based in Valencia, located in the Venezuelan Carabobo State.
+The team currently plays in the Superliga Profesional de Baloncesto (SPB).
 The team has won the Venezuelan championship 11 times.
 Trotamundos has also won the South American club championship three times, in 1988, 1989 and 2000.

 History

 On June 11, 1983, Germán Blanco Romero bought the Andinos de Mérida team and named the team Trotamundos (in English: Globetrotters) in honour to the Harlem Globetrotters team.
 In 1986, the team managed to win its first national title after an impressive season with a 26–10 record.

+The Trotamundos de Carabobo drew an average home attendance of 1,586 in the 2017 Liga Profesional de Baloncesto season, the second-highest average in the league that year.